McDonnell Douglas F-4 Phantom II non-U.S. operators: Australia

 The first six aircraft were returned in October 1972, with another five returned in November 1972.
 The first six F-111Cs were delivered in June 1973, and the rest of the F-4Es were returned to the United States Air Force.

 In 1972 the United States offered to sell the leased aircraft to Australia.
 Earlier, the Americans had offered to sell 48 aircraft, including RF-4Es if the RAAF had cancelled the F-111C.
 On balance, the F-4 would in theory need to be supported by at least eight Boeing KC-135 Stratotankers to achieve the endurance required in Australian service with in-flight refueling, making the whole package expensive and uneconomical compared to the F-111C with its greater range.
-Also, acquisition of the Phantom would have required disbanding at least one Mirage III squadron in order to provide the necessary aircrew and meet budget limits (No. 82 Wing's aircrew were to be converted to the F-111).
+Also, acquisition of the Phantom would have required disbanding at least one Mirage III squadron in order to provide the necessary aircrew and meet budget limits (The No. 82 Wing's aircrew were to be converted to the F-111).
 The F-111C program was resumed in December 1971.

-One Phantom (69-7203) was lost in an accident during Australian service, off Evans Head, New South Wales during night bombing practice on 16 June 1971, while the others went on to follow a long career with the United States Air Force, with 21 examples later modified to F-4G Wild Weasel specifications and used by the 35th and 52nd TFWs.
+One Phantom (69-7203) was lost in an accident during Australian service, off Evans Head, New South Wales during night bombing practice on 16 June 1971, while the others went on to follow a long career with the United States Air Force, with 21 examples later modified to F-4G Wild Weasel specifications and used by the 35th and 52nd Tactical Fighter Wings (TFWs).